Alan Wake 2: Sales

-By the end of December 2023, Alan Wake 2 had sold over 1 million units, and by February 2024, had sold over 1.3 million units, making it Remedy's fastest-selling game.
+By December 2023, Alan Wake 2 had sold over 1 million units, and by February 2024, had sold over 1.3 million units, making it Remedy's fastest-selling game.
 It sold more units and over three times more digital units in its first month than Control did in its first four months.
 As of late April 2024, the game had not recouped its development and marketing costs.
 In its January–June 2024 financial report, Remedy confirmed that the game still had yet to turn a profit for the company.
 In the quarterly earnings report on 1 November 2024, the company announced that while the game has not yet started generating royalties, it is close to fully recouping most of the development and marketing costs with ongoing sales.
 On 19 November, Remedy announced that the game had sold over 1.8 million units.
 By the end of 2024, it had sold over 2 million units, and started generating royalties for Remedy due to development and marketing costs having been recouped.
+By the second quarter of 2026, Alan Wake 2 had sold over 3 million copies worldwide.